-The display and provision of information and labeling for products and services are subject to many regulations and laws.
+The display and provision of information and labeling for the event and its) products and services are subject to many regulations and laws.
 Non-compliance indicates either inadequate internal management systems and procedures or ineffective implementation.
 In addition to direct financial consequences, such as penalties and fines, non-compliance poses a risk to reputation and customer loyalty and satisfaction.
 An organization's incidents of non-compliance should remain as low as possible.
 The trends revealed by this Indicator can indicate improvements or deterioration in the effectiveness of internal controls.

 - 2.1 This Indicator refers to incidents of noncompliance decided within the reporting period.
-If a substantial number of incidents relate to events in preceding years, this should be indicated. - 2.2 Where the reporting organization has not identified any non-compliance with regulations and voluntary codes, a brief statement to this fact is sufficient. - 2.3 Identify the total number of incidents of noncompliance with regulations and voluntary codes concerning product and service information and labeling during the reporting period.
+If a substantial number of incidents relate to events in preceding years, this should be indicated. - 2.2 Where the reporting organization has not identified any non-compliance with regulations and voluntary codes, a brief statement to this fact is sufficient. - 2.3 Identify the total number of incidents of noncompliance with regulations and voluntary codes concerning (the event and its) products and services information and labeling during the reporting period. - 2.4 Incidents of non-compliance in which the organization was determined not to be at fault are not counted in this Indicator.